Pandora Media share slide draws bullish options trade

-NEW YORK, Oct 30 (Reuters) - Pandora Media Inc shares slid more on Thursday, touching a 52-week low after the Internet radio service operator’s disappointing results last week, but trading in the options market showed some expect the share price to recover.
+NEW YORK (Reuters) - Pandora Media Inc shares slid more on Thursday, touching a 52-week low after the Internet radio service operator’s disappointing results last week, but trading in the options market showed some expect the share price to recover.

 Pandora shares have shed nearly a fifth of their value since Oct.
 23, when it reported a lower-than-expected increase in listeners in the third quarter.
 The shares were down 3.3 percent to $18.59 on Thursday.
 But the weakness prompted some bullish bets on the stock in the options market.